 Whether you're an aspiring or established VFX artist, future-proofing your career is a smart move.
 Besides staying on top of the latest VFX software and ongoing improvement as an artist, there are some lesser-known skills you can start nurturing today to help secure your next VFX job, and stay in demand in the industry.

-In a recent webinar (full video at the end), SideFX Software's Julie Lottering and CG Spectrum's FX Department Head Daniel Hourigan discussed the universal abilities employers look for when hiring, and how they can assist you in sustaining a long-term VFX artist career.
+In this recent webinar, SideFX Software's Julie Lottering and CG Spectrum's FX Department Head Daniel Hourigan discussed the universal abilities employers look for when hiring, and how they can assist you in sustaining a long-term VFX artist career.

 We delve into the repertoire of skills that will help you get a job in VFX and contribute to a successful career in the industry.